Where was Frankenstein filmed? The house and all the filming locations

 Horisont ship

-From the deck of the Horisont, the vast Arctic horizon is meant to stretch endlessly—but in reality, Toronto’s iconic CN Tower rises into view, as captured in this Netflix behind-the-scenes featurette.
+From the deck of the Horisont, the vast Arctic horizon appears to stretch on forever, but in reality, what the cast and crew saw was Toronto’s iconic CN Tower and skyline, as captured in this screeshot from a Netflix behind-the-scenes featurette.

 The interior cabin, featuring its distinctive round window, was built on a separate, detailed studio set.